The same people think that to keep things "amicable" or as long as things are "amicable," they should avoid getting a divorce attorney.

-I did let her know that should some more bad facts occur, she could ask the court to modify the current order in regard to the children.
-I also let her know another possible reason to modify is if her ex-husband continued not to exercise his visitation.
+I let her know that should some more bad facts occur, she could ask the court to modify the current order regarding the children.
+I also let her know another possible reason to change is if her ex-husband continued not to exercise his visitation.

-Unfortunately, the lady I met with did not find much comfort in what I told her because it did not provide any immediate help to her and instead serves more as a cautionary tale to others.
+Unfortunately, the lady I met with did not find much comfort in what I told her because it did not provide any immediate help and instead served as a cautionary tale to others.

 WAIVER OF SERVICE – MEANS YOU DO NOT HAVE TO BE SERVED

-Personal service is not the only way to bring a party to a case under the power of the court so that the court can make orders regarding those individuals.
+Personal service is not the only way to bring a party to a case under the court's power so that the court can make orders regarding those individuals.

-It basically says you do not want to be served by a process server or constable/sheriff or by certified mail sent by the District Clerk.
+It says you do not want to be served by a process server or constable/sheriff or certified mail sent by the District Clerk.

 Recently, I met with a father and his new girlfriend who were confused about why his paycheck was being garnished for child support.
 He told me he barely made minimum wage and the amount the income withholding said he was supposed to pay was more than he made at his job.

-I was told by the father that he had never been served.
-My first thought was that maybe he had been served by some alternative means, which meant the case could more than likely be reopened.
+The father told me that he had never been served.
+My first thought was that maybe he had been helped by some alternative means, which meant the case could more than likely be reopened.

-The father had obtained a copy of the order against him and so I was able to take a look at it.
+The father had obtained a copy of the order against him, so I was able to look at it.
 What I observed was: